ResearchComputing/Documentation/File-Systems.md

 ## Accounting

-To see how much space you've used in each directory, from a Summit *scompile* node, run the `curc-quota` command:
+Disk usage may be checked using the `curc-quota' command.
+When run from an *scompile* node, you will see output similar to:

 ```
 [janedoe@shas0136 ~]$ curc-quota